arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 ## Processor
 The Arduino Portenta X8 makes use of two ARM®-based physical processing units.

-### NXP i.MX 8M Mini Quad Core Microprocessor
+### NXP iMX8M Quad Core Microprocessor
-The MIMX8MM6CVTKZAA i.MX 8M Mini (U2) features a quad core ARM® Cortex® A53 running at up to 1.6 GHz for high performance applications alongside an ARM® Cortex® M4 running at up to 400 MHz.
+The MIMX8MM6CVTKZAA iMX8M (U2) features a quad core ARM® Cortex® A53 running at up to 1.8 GHz for high performance applications alongside an ARM® Cortex® M4 running at up to 400 MHz.
 The ARM® Cortex® A53 is capable of running a fully fledged Linux or Android operating system through a Board Support Packages (BSP) in a multithreaded fashion.
 This can be expanded via the use of specialized software containers via OTA updates.
 The ARM® Cortex® M4 has lower power consumption allowing for effective sleep management as well as optimal performance in real-time applications and is reserved for future use.
 Both processors can share all peripherals and resources available on the i.MX 8M Mini, including PCIe, on-chip memory, GPIO, GPU and Audio.

 ### STM32 Dual Core Microprocessor
 The X8 includes an embedded H7 in the form of a STM32H747AII6 IC (U20) with a dual core ARM® Cortex® M7 and ARM® Cortex® M4.
 This IC is used as a I/O expander for the i.MX 8M Mini (U2).
-Peripherals are controlled via the M7 core.
-Additionally, the M4 core is available for for real time control of motors and other time-critical machinery at a barebones level.
-The M7 core acts as a mediator between the peripherals and the i.MX 8M Mini and has runs a proprietary firmware inaccessible to the User.
+Peripherals are automatically controlled via the M7 core.
+Additionally, the M4 core is available for real time control of motors and other time-critical machinery at a barebones level.
+The M7 core acts as a mediator between the peripherals and the i.MX 8M Mini and runs a proprietary firmware inaccessible to the User.
 The STM32H7 is not exposed to networking and should be programmed via the i.MX 8M Mini (U2).

 ## Wi-Fi/Bluetooth Connectivity
 The Muratta® LBEE5KL1DX-883 wireless module (U9) simultaneously provides Wi-Fi and Bluetooth connectivity in an ultrasmall package based on the Cypress CYW4343W.
 The IEEE802.11b/g/n Wi-Fi interface can be operated as an access point (AP), station (STA) or as a dual mode simultaneous AP/STA and supports a maximum transfer rate of 65 Mbps.
 Bluetooth interface supports Bluetooth Classic and BLE.
 An integrated antenna circuitry switch allows a single external antenna (J4 or ANT1) to be shared between Wi-Fi and Bluetooth.
 Module U9 interfaces with i.MX 8M Mini (U2) via a 4bit SDIO and UART interface.
 Based on the software stack of the wireless module in the embedded linux OS, Bluetooth 5.1 is supported together with Wi-Fi conforming to the IEEE802.11b/g/n standard.